cse330-fall-2020/creativeproject-mod7-goldberg/README.md

 10 Users can filter games by category
 10 Logged in users favorite games
 10 Logged in users can filter by favorited games
-10 Logged in users can add games to the list
 5 Users can change the design theme of the website from light side to dark side

 Best Practices (5 points)